deepkrishna/AV-simulation/README.md

 The wheelAngle is obtained by multiplying the resultant with the maxSteerAngle.maxSteerAngle describes the max rotation of the wheels or how smooth the wheels can make a turn.

-\steer angle in case of obstacle.
+Steer angle in case of obstacle.